Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Experimentation

 Figure \ref{fig:depthReconstructions} also illustrates six additional depth upsampled reconstruction examples each presented in a row.
 First column of Figure \ref{fig:depthReconstructions} represents an image of the scene captured from the camera and converted into gray scale.
-The second column of Figure \ref{fig:depthReconstructions} represents the sparse depth map while the third and fourth columns the upsampled reconstructions from TGV and our algorithm, respectively.
-Note that the proposed approach results in better reconstructions and avoids oversmoothing edges as in TGV which results in losing resolution specially at objects with sharp edge discontinuities.
-Such reduction in resolution in TGV compared to ours can be visualized for example when resolving pedestrian legs in Figures \ref{fig:depthReconstructions}(c) versus (d) and in (k) versus (l), in the poles in (g) versus (h) and in (o) versus (p).
+The second column of Figure \ref{fig:depthReconstructions} represents the sparse depth map while the third and fourth columns the upsampled reconstructions from TGV and the proposed algorithm, respectively.
+Note that the proposed approach results in better reconstructions and avoids oversmoothing edges in comparison to TGV.
+This is specially notorius in objects with sharp edge discontinuities as for example the pedestrian legs in Figures \ref{fig:depthReconstructions}(c) versus (d) and in (k) versus (l), in the poles in (g) versus (h) and in (o) versus (p).
 Note also in (s) that details in trees, poles and bikes specially those in the right part of the scene are hard to resolve whereas in (t) one is able to see the tree trunks, poles and bikes present in the scene.
-In addition to the edge sharpness gain, our depth umsampled reconstruction implementation took 0.033 secs per frame versus the $\sim4.4$ of the TGV method which makes it suitable for real-time applications such as AV's.
-This advantage is due to both Nesterov's optimization acceleration and the fixed equality constraint in equation \eqref{depthSR} as opposed to its corresponding relaxation in the TGV method.
-Finally, we would like to add that some points which may appear as artifacts at the edges in our depth reconstruction are not caused by our depth upsampling method but are rather from the LiDAR scanning mechanism.
-In particular, this is caused from the horizontal difference of laser firing/detection timings across the lasers vertically oriented inside the LiDAR which causes each to fire at a slightly different horizontal location than its vertically oriented laser neighbors.
+In addition to the edge sharpness gain, the depth upsampled reconstruction by the proposed implementation took 0.033 secs per frame versus the $\sim4.4$ of the TGV method that makes it suitable for real-time applications such as AV's.
+This advantage is due to both Nesterov's optimization acceleration and the fixed equality constraint in Eq. \eqref{depthSR} as opposed to its corresponding relaxation in the TGV method.
+Finally, it is worth noting that some points that appear as artifacts at the edges in this depth reconstruction are not caused by the proposed depth upsampling method but rather by the LiDAR scanning mechanism.
+In particular, this is caused from the horizontal difference of laser firing/detection timings across the lasers vertically oriented inside the LiDAR that causes each to fire to a slightly different horizontal location than its vertically oriented laser neighbors.